 Biomedical; Energy/Future Fuels/Smart Grid; Information Science; and Pharmaceutical.

 About the Center

-The Darla Moore School of Business (DMSB) is home to the SmartState Center for Innovation + Commercialization, led by SmartState Endowed Chair Dr. Laura B. Cardinal.
-The Center serves as a critical interface between SmartState Centers and those interested in tapping into the innovation-oriented research, commercialization, and educational opportunities of the SmartState Endowed Chairs and their research labs.
-Access to these Centers facilitates more opportunities in South Carolina for corporate technology firms, tech-consuming companies, small-to-medium enterprise firms, startups, investors, employees, and students.
+The Darla Moore School of Business is home to the SmartState Center for Innovation + Commercialization, led by SmartState Endowed Chair Laura B. Cardinal.
+The center serves as a critical interface between SmartState Centers and those interested in tapping into the innovation-oriented research, commercialization, and educational opportunities of the SmartState Endowed Chairs and their research labs.
+Access to these centers facilitates more opportunities in South Carolina for corporate technology firms, tech-consuming companies, small-to-medium enterprise firms, startups, investors, employees and students.

-The SmartState Center for Innovation + Commercialization is committed to educating the next generation of job-ready innovation and commercialization experts through the DMSB PMBA program.
-In this program Dr. Cardinal teaches MGMT 733 Strategic Management of Technology & Innovation (SMTI).
-The Center also offers directed study courses and BADM 790 topic courses focused on innovation.
-This curriculum provides students with a solid foundation in the language, processes, and management of innovation and why it is mission critical for business.
-The Center’s PMBA courses are designed to instill companies’ current workforce talent with a deep understanding of the science behind technology and innovation and how to lead and manage innovation and commercialization efforts.
+The SmartState Center for Innovation + Commercialization is committed to educating the next generation of job-ready innovation and commercialization experts through the Moore School's Professional MBA program.
+In this program, Cardinal teaches MGMT 733: Strategic Management of Technology & Innovation.
+The center also offers independent studies and special topics courses focused on innovation.
+This curriculum provides students with a solid foundation in the language, processes and management of innovation and why it is mission critical for business.
+The center’s PMBA courses are designed to instill companies’ current workforce talent with a deep understanding of the science behind technology and innovation and how to lead and manage innovation and commercialization efforts.
 Graduates are prepared to enter the workforce with a strong foundation in innovation management.